brenno263/tracer-r/README.md

 ## Running Tracer-R

 If you don't want to install Rust toolings, I've included some precompiled, statically linked binaries for you.
-Check out the `precompiled_binaries` folder for those - you'll most likely want just tracer-r.
+Check out the `precompiled_binaries` folder for those - you'll most likely want just `tracer-r`.

 #### Building the Project